 Figure 16: Process graph of the notification and settlement process

-Notification and settlement are done separately by individual TSOs and NEMOs for BSPs and MPs in their control areas or their bidding areas.
+Notification and settlement are done separately by individual TSOs and NEMOs for BSPs and MPs in their scheduling areas or their bidding areas.
 Therefore, the outputs of the CPF and of the SDAC process enter the notification and settlement process.

 TSOs re-pseudonymise the settled bids and calculate the surplus for each of their BSPs, network owners and themselves.
 Subsequently, they inform BSPs about accepted bids and publish results and reasons for skipped bids.
 As further outcomes, TSOs determine the congestion revenues and the inter-TSO compensation.
 Finally, TSOs settle the accepted BC bids with BSPs and inter-TSO-TSO settlement.